Scalr/scalr-action/README.md

 The `scalr-action` action is a JavaScript action that sets up Scalr CLI and Terraform CLI in your GitHub Actions workflow by:

 - Downloading (and caching) the latest version of Scalr CLI and adding it to the `PATH`.
-- Downloading (and caching) a specific version of Terraform CLI and adding it to the `PATH`.
+- Downloading (and caching) a specific (or autodetected) version of Terraform CLI and adding it to the `PATH`.
 - Configuring the Scalr CLI and [Terraform CLI configuration file](https://www.terraform.io/docs/commands/cli-config.html) with a Scalr Hostname and API Token.
 - Optionally: Installing a wrapper script to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 This is enabled by default.
 - Optionally: [Terraform output variables](https://www.terraform.io/language/values/outputs) will be catched and converted to Action variables.
 This is disabled by default.